Waterproof & Breathability Guide

 Breathability Ratings:

-• 5,000 – 10,000g/m²: This level of breathability is fine for a quick hack or standing at shows etc. , but might get pretty clammy during higher-intensity work
+• 5,000 – 10,000g/m²: This level of breathability is fine for a quick hack or standing about at shows etc. but might get pretty clammy during higher-intensity work

-• 10,000 – 15,000g/m²: Ideal for most general riding activities but won't' cut it for high intensity work, jumping, fast work, XC, or higher energy everyday yard duties
+• 10,000 – 15,000g/m²: Ideal for most general riding activities but won't cut it for high intensity work, jumping, fast work, XC, or higher energy everyday yard duties or more intense outdoor activities

-• 15,000 – 20,000g/m² & above: will have you covered to stay completely dry, and comfortable whatever the weather and whatever the intensity of activity and through long & varied days with a mix of activity levels.
+• 15,000 – 20,000g/m² & above: will allow you to stay completely dry, and comfortable whatever the weather and whatever the intensity levels of activity, through long & varied days with a mix of activity levels.

 *Waterproofness is measured in water column, i.e. the direct water pressure a fabric can withstand before it starts to leak.
 The higher the water column, expressed in mm, the more water pressure the fabric can withstand.